+Cash decreased approximately \$323,000 in 2010 because of operating results for the year.
+Unfortunately, the level of fee income has decreased for two straight years, which is indicative of the challenges facing businesses in the County over the same period.
+Total liabilities decreased approximately \$7,000 as a result of less obligations remaining unpaid at year-end.
+COMIDA's most significant obligations annually consist of unused vacation and other payroll liabilities.
+Unrestricted net assets, which is the result of these factors, decreased approximately \$290,000 in 2010 and can be primarily attributed to fewer projects closing and less interest income.

-Cash decreased approximately \$547,000 in 2009 primarily as a result of fewer projects closing in 2009.
+Cash decreased approximately \$547,000 in 2009 primarily as a result of fewer projects closing in 2009 than 2008.
 Total liabilities decreased approximately \$35,000 as a result of less obligations remaining unpaid at year-end.
 Unrestricted net assets, which is the result of these factors, decreased approximately \$498,000 in 2009 and can be primarily attributed to the poor economic conditions.

-Cash decreased approximately \$417,000 in 2008 primarily as a result of decreased revenues.
-Total liabilities decreased approximately \$800,000 and unrestricted net assets increased approximately \$403,000 in 2008 primarily due to the change in the manner of accruing community development expenses.